Your landing page is one of the most important things in your sales funnel. You have to make sure it’s optimized to engage and convert every visitor.

 If you add too many elements, you’ll risk distracting your visitors.
 So try keeping everything minimal.

-Broadly, you should focus on only adding the following 7 elements to your landing page:
+Broadly, you should focus on only adding the following 7 elements to your landing page design:

 - The benefits of your offering.

-- Images or video showing context of use.
+- Images or video showing the context of use.

 - Social proof.